Pet dental disease is a term that refers to the condition of periodontal disease.

 Dental disease occurs in several stages.
 During the first, an accumulation of plaque and tartar on the teeth can begin to irritate your pet’s gums.
-Then infection can set in to the soft tissue of the gums, triggering worsening symptoms until eventually, the gums may recede, and your pet’s teeth may come loose or fall out.
+Then infection can set into the soft tissue of the gums, triggering worsening symptoms until eventually, the gums may recede, and your pet’s teeth may come loose or fall out.
 The bone in the jaw may also deteriorate.
-At this point, the infection may have spread from the gums into the blood stream and travelled around the body, depositing bacteria into her major organs.
+At this point, the infection may have spread from the gums into the bloodstream and traveled around the body, depositing bacteria into her major organs.
 This can cause major health problems to develop.
-Pets with severe dental disease are considered to be at high risk of being diagnosed with diabetes, heart problems, kidney and liver disorders and even cancer.
+Pets with severe dental disease are considered to be at high risk of being diagnosed with diabetes, heart problems, kidney and liver disorders, and even cancer.

 It is easy to overlook the signs of dental disease as pets are naturally inclined to try and mask any vulnerabilities that are affecting them.
 The earliest symptoms of the condition also tend to be very subtle, making them even harder to spot.
 However, there are things that you can look out for that would indicate that your pet may be suffering from dental disease and requires veterinary intervention.
 These include:

 - Loss of interest in food

 - Loss of interest in chew toys